Christmas can be a controversial subject in Christian circles.

 If you are not part of the fellowship of Churches of Christ, you might be unaware that some Christians actually have the opposite concern: they want to keep Christ out of Christmas.
 At first glance this may seem unbelievable, but traditionally, members of Churches of Christ have been uncomfortable with celebrating Christmas as a religious holiday (i.e. the birth of Jesus).
 To my knowledge, there are three reasons for this.

 First, historically, Jesus was almost certainly not born on December 25.
-The bible does not tell us exactly when Jesus was born.
-He was born at a time when shepherds were out in the fields with their sheep, and it’s unlikely that sheep would be grazing in the outskirts of Bethlehem in the middle of winter.
+The Bible does not tell us exactly when Jesus was born.
+He was born at a time when shepherds were out in the fields with their sheep, and although it is possible that sheep would be grazing in the outskirts of Bethlehem in the middle of winter, it is not prime sheep-grazing time.
 Since we don’t know when Jesus was born but do know that he most likely was not born on December 25, some people are uncomfortable with seeming to support a factual error.
 I understand that concern, but I think it is possible to observe the holiday while also maintaining historical accuracy.

-Second, if you know much about the history of the celebration of Christmas, you know that it has some pagan origins.
-Certainly I am not a pagan and do not want to support paganism, but the reality is that there are a lot of things in our culture that have roots in paganism which don’t bother us today.
-For example, the names of many of our months and days have roots in paganism, but I don’t every remember anyone rising up in arms about how terrible it is that we celebrate the god Thor every Thursday.
-To me, the celebration and observance of Christmas is no more pagan than accepting the names of the days of the week.
+Second, many people claim that Christmas has pagan origins.
+This is a common and generally-accepted claim, but it is also historically inaccurate.
+As far as I can tell, there may be specific aspects of the ways that people celebrate Christmas that have some pagan connections, but the origins of the holiday itself are not pagan.
+And even if they were, the reality is that there are a lot of things in our culture that have roots in paganism that don’t bother us today.
+For example, the names of many of our months and days have roots in paganism, but I don’t ever remember anyone rising up in arms about how terrible it is that we celebrate the god Thor every Thursday.
+Regardless, the historical reality that Christmas was not co-opted from pagan celebrations should render this argument irrelevant.